 This fee only applies to projects syndicated under the Low-Income Housing Tax Credit Program.
-The fee is intended to compensate the General Partner (subsidiary of the sponsor) for the additional required reporting to the limited partners (largely financial in nature).
-The fee is set by equity investor's underwriting and is usually between \$5,000 and \$15,000, as determined by the complexity and scale of the project.
-This fee may be included as an operating cost, or may be paid to the extent of cash flow, after all other operating expenses are covered.
-Whether this is a "must pay" expense or funded from excess cash flow is negotiable with the Investors and is sometimes dictated by other funders' requirements.
+The fee is intended to compensate the general partner (subsidiary of the sponsor) for the additional required reporting to the limited partners (largely financial in nature).
+Equity investor's underwriting, as determined by the complexity and scale of the project, sets the fee.
+This fee may be included as an operating cost, or may be paid to the extent that it can be covered by cash flow, after all other operating expenses are covered.
+Whether this is a "must-pay" expense or funded from excess cash flow is negotiable with the investors and is sometimes dictated by other funders' requirements.